ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

 By the end of this, you will learn how to:

-1. Configure your model so that it runs distributed and place it on the correct CPU/GPU device.
+1. Configure your Lightning Trainer so that it runs distributed and is placed on the correct CPU/GPU device.
-2. Configure your dataset so that it is sharded across the workers and place data on the correct CPU/GPU device.
-3. Configure your training function to report metrics and save checkpoints.
+2. Configure your training function to report metrics and save checkpoints.
-4. Configure scale and CPU/GPU resource requirements for your training job.
+3. Configure scale and CPU/GPU resource requirements for your training job.
-5. Launch your distributed training job with a :class:`~ray.train.torch.TorchTrainer`.
+4. Launch your distributed training job with a :class:`~ray.train.torch.TorchTrainer`.

 Quickstart
 ----------